zac-heisey/team-business/_pages/accounting-workshop.md

 * Confidence in reading and interpreting your financial statements
 * Use financial analysis to drive your business decision-making
-* Justify your business decisions
+* Justify business decisions
-* Use financials to collaborate with your colleagues and to explain the “why” of your business decisions
+* Use financials to collaborate with your colleagues and to explain the “why” of  business decisions